FitzsimmonsCM/Fitzkundert-Recipes/dessert/lemon_cookies.md

 8. Makes approx 35-40 cookies.
 Store cookies in an airtight container.
 Best if eaten within 2-3 days.

-9. You may substitute any flavor of cake mix (strawberry cake mix and orange cake mix make fun summer cookies, and vanilla cake mix is also very good with the cool whip!).
+9. You may substitute any flavor of cake mix (strawberry or orange cake mix make fun summer cookie flavors, and vanilla cake mix is also very good with the cool whip!)